liferay-gs-latam/frw-tests-samples/README.md

 4. `gradle unitTest` into the unit-tests folder.
 5. For Java Script Tests Using Jasmine:

 5.1.
-Perform `npm install -g jasmine`

-5.2.
 Go to `/modules/tests/js-unit-tests/jasmine`

+5.2 Run `npm i`

 5.3.
-Perform `jasmine` command to run all Java Script tests.
+Perform `npm run test` command to run all Java Script tests.

 ### Run by line command into the root folder.